NotTheDeveloper/JDA-Commons/README.md

 If you want to contribute to JDA-C, make sure to base your branch off of our **developer** or a **feature** branch and create your PR into that **same** branch.
 <br>**We will be rejecting any PRs, which are not based to the developer or a feature branch!**
-<br>It is very possible that your change might already be in development or you missed something.
+<br>It is very possible that your change might already be in development, or you missed something.

 More information can be found at the [contributing](https://github.com/BlockyDotJar/JDA-Commons/wiki/Contributing) wiki page.